nikita-kazakov/nikita-kazakov.github.io/_posts/2017-03-02-make-powerpoint-file-size-4-times-smaller.md

 tags: tech
 ---

-Bottom Line: Your powerpoint file doesn't need to be 100 megabytes.
+Bottom Line --- Your powerpoint file doesn't need to be 100 megabytes.
 You can quickly batch compress images within it to a reasonable size.
 <figure>

 ![](http://nikitakazakov.com/wp-content/uploads/2018/08/ac551-1qcgv2znbifthrx9ukcga4w.png)